sidharthv96/blog/content/posts/selfemployment.md

   - insurance
 ---

-A full time job takes care of a lot of things for us.
+A full-time job takes care of a lot of things for us.
 Health insurance, tax payments, security, etc.

 The pandemic has transformed the remote work demographics in a way even the Internet couldn't.
-After working for almost 3 Years in Oracle as a Full time employee, 2 years in office and 1 locked down at home, I decided to take a different path in my Career.
+After working for almost 3 Years in Oracle as a Full-time employee, 2 years in the office and 1 locked down at home, I decided to take a different path in my career.

 Working at Oracle, one thing was certain, I'll get the salary credit SMS on the last day of every month.
 The team was amazing, we built a product from scratch, the pay was OK as per Indian standards.
-So when the oppurtunity to work remotely for TurgenSec in London showed up initially, I pushed it out.
-I didn't want to abandon my team and my project mid way, it felt like my baby.
-After a year, the baby had grew up, and it felt like I could safely step away.
+So when the opportunity to work remotely for TurgenSec in London showed up initially, I pushed it out.
+I didn't want to abandon my team and my project mid-way, it felt like my baby.
+After a year, the baby had grown up, and it felt like I could safely step away.
 So when Peter persuaded me the second time, I took the leap.

 Quitting Oracle was not an easy decision Emotionally, but the belief that the personal bonds I had developed with the people over there would transcend employers made it a little easier.